harlanc/xiu/protocol/rtmp/README.md

 - add introductions and example codes in doc

-# IN THE END
+# In the end

-Star the project if you like and this can make this project go faster and further.
+Star the project if you like and which can make it go faster and further.